sassysnakes/Edge-Detection/README.md

 # Edge-Detection

-Press plus and minus to change the threshold.
+Press a and s to adjust the threshold.

 Libraries to install:
 pip install pygame and